Adigorla/CVDprediction/README.md

 - Build and test models in the sandbox jupyter notebook

-- Final Executable code in
+- Final Executable code in predictingCVD_finalmodel.ipynb

 ### TO DO:

-- functionalize the loigisticalregression(), so that it is easier to run while varying prams
-- make leaveone out function to test PE
-- undertstand why normalization gives higher log loss
 - hit log loss target of ~0.25
+- Build hybrid boosted decision tree in the future